PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   generic-Transpose pair;
 - `57d79e3b` shares state across the conditional generic-Transpose, late Mean/SPP/Gather, and constant-fold/Cast sequence;
-- the current checkpoint makes `ArtifactPlan` the only request input to artifact controls and progress planning.
+- `a353580b` makes `ArtifactPlan` the only request input to artifact controls and progress planning;
+- the current checkpoint centralizes TFLite evaluation-path selection from returned direct artifacts.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain